 Progress, not perfection

-Healthy eating isn’t about getting it right all the time.
-It’s about learning what works for you – and gently shifting in that direction.
+So why is healthy eating so hard?
+Because life is complex, emotions are real, and habits take time to change.
+Healthy eating is not about getting it right all the time.
+Instead, it is about learning what works for you and moving gently in that direction.

-You don’t have to cook every meal from scratch.
-You don’t need to say no to every indulgence.
-You just need to keep moving forward – one mindful choice at a time.
+You do not have to cook every meal from scratch.
+You do not need to say no to every indulgence.
+Rather, you simply need to keep progressing, one mindful choice at a time.

 Small steps like: